What Is Core Drilling?

 Core drill machine accessories provide additional solutions during the core sampling process.

-- Pressurized water tanks provide an easy-to-manage water supply when tap water would be too messy or is not available.
+- Pressurized water tanks provide an easy-to-manage water supply when tap water is too messy or is not available.

 - Drilling extension rods extend the depth capacity of the core drill and bit.